quentin389/UserAgentInfo/README.md

 - I've accumulated `20,282 UserAgentInfo cached objects`.
 - The total size of those objects when saved in cache is around `12 MB (around 620 bytes per object)`.

-That means that the number of calls that did not use cache was below 0.09% which is a great result.
+That means that the number of calls that did not use cache was below 0.09% (one in 1000) which is a great result.
 Moreover, the most popular user agent strings were cached right away.

 As you can imagine, the **number of unique user agents does not grow proportionally to the website traffic**.